fbpx Skip to main content

 • 10 – Line 8 minus line 9.
 This is why you don’t want to just multiply your gross receipts in Texas by the Texas franchise tax rate.

-• 11 – Pull the gross receipts in Texas from your sales channel.
+• 11 – Pull the gross receipts for Texas from your sales channel.

 • 13 – Divide line 11 by line 12.